main projects & archives

 - Rohan Gunaratna, Professor of Security Studies at S. Rajaratnam School of International Studies, Nanyang Technology University, and Head of International Centre for Political Violence and Terrorism Research, Singapore.

-- Father Patrick Desbois, head of the French Bishops Conference’s Commission for Relations with Judaism, advisor to the Vatican, and president of Yahad-In Unum.
+- Father Patrick Desbois, head of the French Episcopal Committee for Relations with Judaism, advisor to the Vatican, and president of Yahad-In Unum.

-- Deborah Lipstadt, Dorot Professor of Modern Jewish and Holocaust Studies at Emory University.
+- Deborah Lipstadt, Historian, Dorot Professor of Modern Jewish and Holocaust Studies at Emory University.

 - Dr. Khaleel Mohammed, Professor of Religion at San Diego State University (SDSU) and faculty member of SDSU Center for Islamic and Arabic Studies.

-- Alan Dershowitz, Felix Frankfurter Professor of Law at Harvard Law School, author of 27 works as well as over 100 magazine and journal articles.
+- Alan Dershowitz, Felix Frankfurter Professor of Law, Emeritus, at Harvard Law School, and author of numerous bestselling books.

 - Yehuda Bauer, Former Director of the International Institute for Holocaust Research at Yad Vashem.

-- Magdi Khalil, human rights activist and Executive Editor of the Egyptian weekly Watani International.
+- Magdi Khalil, Human rights activist, Executive Editor of the Egyptian weekly Watani International, and founder of Coptic Solidarity.

 - In Memoriam